BonoboPLC/lojjo_wiki/use-cases/lottery-administration.md

 This feature is key for managing a players’ account and any respective changes that were made to the account by admin Staff.

-Please note that this is different iated from any actions which are either taken by the Player or by the Platform in response to a Player action/event.
+Please note that this differs from any actions which are either taken by the Player or by the Platform in response to a Player action/event.
 These types of actions are logged in the Player Audit Tab and not the History tab.

 ## Player Audits